Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Desember 2024 20.28.29 UTC
+- WIB: Senin, 30 Desember 2024 21.24.17 UTC
-- WITA: Senin, 30 Desember 2024 21.28.29 UTC
+- WITA: Senin, 30 Desember 2024 22.24.17 UTC
-- WIT: Senin, 30 Desember 2024 22.28.29 UTC
+- WIT: Senin, 30 Desember 2024 23.24.17 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational